 Address: Strada Nicolae Racotă 3A, București 011391

-Beirut Restaurant is a family-run Lebanese restaurant, and it is my go-to restaurant for Lebanese food.
+Beirut Restaurant is a family-run Lebanese restaurant, and it is my go-to restaurant for Lebanese food (and one of my vegan restaurants).
 This restaurant has great prices and delicious food and is one of my favourite restaurants, so I had to include it on the list of places to eat and drink in Bucharest.
 Did you know that Lebanese and Middle Eastern food has a lot of vegan options?

 Address: Intrarea Tudor Ștefan 32, București 011657